Self-Improving Search & AI-Powered Search Engines

 A major trend in agentic search is the development of "deep research" systems that autonomously conduct comprehensive research on complex topics, producing detailed reports with citations.

-OpenAI Deep Research (2025) uses o3-based reasoning with iterative web search to produce multi-page research reports.
-The system plans a research strategy, executes dozens to hundreds of searches, reads and synthesizes the results, and produces a structured report with citations -- all autonomously.
-This represents the most capable current instantiation of agentic search, handling complex research questions that would take a human hours of searching and reading.
+OpenAI Deep Research (2025) (OpenAI, 2025) uses o3-based reasoning with iterative web search to produce multi-page research reports.
+The system plans a research strategy, executes dozens to hundreds of searches, reads and synthesizes the results, and produces a structured report with citations, all autonomously.
+It is among the more capable deployed instantiations of agentic search, handling complex research questions that would take a human hours of searching and reading, though precise comparisons depend on the benchmark (for example, BrowseComp (Wei et al., 2025) or GAIA (Mialon, 2024)) used.

-Google Gemini Deep Research (2025) similarly combines Gemini's reasoning with Google Search to produce comprehensive research reports.
+Google Gemini Deep Research (2025) (Google, 2025) similarly combines Gemini's reasoning with Google Search to produce comprehensive research reports.
 The system creates a research plan visible to the user, then executes the plan autonomously.

 Iterative Retrieval and Refinement

 Several research systems implement iterative search loops where the model alternates between retrieval, reading, and query refinement [@xu2024search, @kim2023tree].
 Each iteration refines the model's understanding, enabling it to ask more targeted questions.
 The theoretical justification is clear: a single search query can only capture one facet of a complex information need, while iterative refinement progressively narrows the gap between the user's actual information need and the retrieved evidence.
-Empirically, iterative retrieval systems consistently outperform single-pass retrieval on multi-hop benchmarks: IRCoT (Trivedi et al., 2023) showed that interleaving retrieval with chain-of-thought reasoning improves multi-hop QA accuracy by 15-20% over single-pass retrieval on HotpotQA and MuSiQue.
+Empirically, iterative retrieval systems consistently outperform single-pass retrieval on multi-hop benchmarks: IRCoT (Trivedi et al., 2023) showed that interleaving retrieval with chain-of-thought reasoning improves multi-hop QA F1 by roughly 5 to 9 points on HotpotQA and MuSiQue (and up to 15 points on 2WikiMultihopQA) over single-pass retrieval.
 Key techniques include:

 - Query reformulation: Rewriting queries based on initial results to find more relevant information, using techniques ranging from rule-based expansion (adding synonyms, removing ambiguous terms) to LLM-based rewriting (Ma, 2023).
 HyDE (Gao et al., 2023) uses hypothetical document generation: the LLM generates a hypothetical answer to the question, and this hypothetical answer is used as the search query, often retrieving more relevant documents than the original question because the hypothetical answer is expressed in the vocabulary of potential target documents.